Unhaggle: Unhaggle Premium

-The Unhaggle Premium service invites dealers in a defined geographic area to compete against each other in order to provide customers with the best car price.
+The Unhaggle Premium service invites dealers in a defined geographic area to compete against each other to provide customers with the best car price.
 This service is designed for people who do not wish to negotiate for themselves and costs C$500.

 Awards

-In 2011, Unhaggle was among twelve businesses in Canada and the only business from the Greater Toronto Area to be invited to the International Startup Festival in Montreal to present to investors and industry professionals.
+In 2011, Unhaggle was among twelve businesses in Canada, and the only business from the Greater Toronto Area invited to the International Startup Festival in Montreal to present to investors and industry professionals.
 On April 17, 2013, it won an award in the TiEQuest business competition, earning first place.
 Later in June, the company won the StartMeUp Ryerson's Slaight Communications Business Plan Competition.